 Effective January 1, 2022

 WAC 182-31-150 When may subscribers enroll or remove eligible dependents?
-(1) Enrolling dependents in school employees benefits board (SEBB) health plan coverage and the effective date of supplemental dependent life insurance and accidental death and dismemberment (AD&D) insurance.
-A dependent must be enrolled in the same health plan coverage as the subscriber, and the subscriber must be enrolled to enroll their dependent.
+(1) Enrolling dependents in school employees benefits board (SEBB) health plan coverage, supplemental dependent life insurance, and accidental death and dismemberment (AD&D) insurance.
+A dependent must be enrolled in the same health plan coverage as the subscriber, and the subscriber must be enrolled in health plan coverage to enroll their dependent in health plan coverage.
+A dependent with more than one source of eligibility for enrollment in the public employees benefits board (PEBB) and SEBB programs is limited to a single enrollment in medical, dental, and vision plans in either the PEBB or SEBB program.
 Subscribers must satisfy the enrollment requirements as described in subsection (4) of this section and may enroll eligible dependents at the following times:

 (a) When the subscriber becomes eligible and enrolls in SEBB benefits.
 If eligibility is verified the dependent's effective date will be as follows: